dd9jn/rfc4880bis/crypto-refresh.md

 This specification creates a registry of feature-implementation flags.
 The registry includes the feature-implementation flags value, the name of the flag, and a reference to the defining specification.
 The initial values for this registry can be found in {{features-subpacket}}.
-Adding a new feature-implementation flag MUST be done through the IETF CONSENSUS method, as described in {{RFC2434}}.
+Adding a new feature-implementation flag MUST be done through the SPECIFICATION REQUIRED method, as described in {{RFC8126}}.

 Also see {{meta-considerations-for-expansion}} for more information about when feature flags are needed.